When clients hire copywriters, they’re looking for implementation. For website content, ads, emails, brochures, packaging copy… In short, assets.

 There are nuances in the terms used by different agencies and companies and consultants, but your brand positioning or your brand equity or your POD (point of difference)… they all come down to the essence of your brand.

-I call it your brand positioning and it’s your insight, your benefits and your reasons to believe.
+I call it your brand positioning and it’s your insight, your benefits, and your reasons to believe.
 You want to have that articulated and written down.

 First, there’s your insight into the problem you’re solving.

-You think about the problem you’re solving and you say, “Ok, who would be my enemy?”
-And ‘enemy’ is a big word that I don’t use a lot but it just helps you think, ‘Given the problem I’m solving, this is what I’m up against.’
+And ‘enemy’ is a big word that I don’t use a lot but it helps you think, ‘Given the problem I’m solving, this is what I’m up against.
+This is what my customer is up against.’

 A lot of brands are throwing benefits to the consumer and saying, “I’m this, I’m that”.
+But the benefits really come to life in your Reasons to Believe.

 In our case, at Love Good Fats, we have about eight and I can walk through that in a moment.

-Because if your brand keeps bouncing around, sometimes you show pictures of women riding their bicycles and other times you show pictures of knowledge workers and other times you have little drawings and every time you talk about your brand you have different visual cues, you’re diluting your ability to break through the clutter and have memory recall.
+Because if your brand keeps bouncing around, sometimes you show pictures of women riding their bicycles and other times you show pictures of knowledge workers and other times you have little drawings and every time you talk about your brand you have different visual cues…

-So, the key is to, 1) Write down your brand positioning: What is the insight; What is the single-minded benefit; What are the RTBs?
-And then, 2) Work on the creative side to have visual cues to bring that positioning to life.
+1) Write down your brand positioning: What is the insight?
+What is the single-minded benefit?
+What are the RTBs?

 So, if you look at the social posts and the ads of brands that are doing well, you’ll see similarities.
 You’ll see that their Instagram has a tone and a look and feel and there are key messages that keep coming back.

 And that’s all by design.
 Particularly in CPG (consumer packaged goods) where the discipline is high.
-You all speak the same language as brand marketers and agencies, so you’re all working together to stay on brand strategy.
+All of the brand marketers and agencies are working together to stay on brand strategy.
+Everyone is focused on aligning the creative to your brand equity, which includes your key messages and your visual cues.

 Anna: